henryw374/cljc.java-time/README.md

 # cljc.java-time

 A Clojure(Script) library which provides the java.time api through kebab-case-named function vars.
-Using this API, you can write non-interop code using everything from java.time and which runs in both Clojure and ClojureScript.

 See [my talk at Clojure/North 2019](https://www.youtube.com/watch?v=UFuL-ZDoB2U) for more background.